tariqsaidofficial/WaQtor/README.md

 ## 🎯 About

-**Waqtor** is a **smart automation framework** that empowers developers and teams to build scalable communication systems over WhatsApp.
+**WaQtor** is a **smart automation framework** that empowers developers and teams to build scalable communication systems over WhatsApp.

 It connects seamlessly through the **official WhatsApp Web browser app**, ensuring secure, real-time interactions — without requiring access to Meta's Business API.

 The library launches the WhatsApp Web browser app via Puppeteer, accessing its internal functions and creating a managed instance to reduce the risk of being blocked.
 This gives the API client nearly all WhatsApp Web features for dynamic use in a Node.js application.

-Designed for performance and simplicity, Waqtor helps you:
+Designed for performance and simplicity, WaQtor helps you:
 - 🤖 Automate message workflows and campaigns
 - ⏰ Schedule and manage outbound communication
 - 📊 Track message delivery, response rates, and engagement
 - 🔌 Integrate WhatsApp into existing dashboards or SaaS tools

-> **In essence, Waqtor acts as your intelligent bridge between automation logic and the WhatsApp Web interface — combining reliability, control, and extensibility within one open-source framework.**
+> **In essence, WaQtor acts as your intelligent bridge between automation logic and the WhatsApp Web interface — combining reliability, control, and extensibility within one open-source framework.**

 > [!IMPORTANT]
 > **It is not guaranteed you will not be blocked by using this method.
 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**